bazelbuild/bazel-website/roadmap.md

 * P0.
 Support for iOS integration testing
 * P1.
 Bazel can build Android application on Windows
 * P1.
 Local caching of external repository is turned on by default and has a deletion strategy
 * P1.
-Access to native rules functionality from Skylark (/designs/2016/08/04/extensibility-for-native-rules.html["sandwich"]())
+Access to native rules functionality from Skylark (["sandwich"](/designs/2016/08/04/extensibility-for-native-rules.html))
+* P1.
+Push to Maven public and private artifact repositories
+* P2.
+Bazel is benchmarked publicly by third parties.

 #### 0.9
 2018-03

 * P0.
-Full Windows support
+Feature parity for Android, Java, C++, Python on Windows
 * P1.
 Full test suite is open-sourced
+* P2.
+Minimize need for manual user config to make Bazel fast
+* P2.
+Repository of BUILD files for third party OSS libraries open to the community

 ### Stable

 #### 1.0
 2018-06

 * P0.
-APIs are versioned
+APIs are defined and versioned
-* P0.
-Github is primary
 * P1.
 Deprecated features are removed
 * P1.
 Support policy is defined regarding LTS release
 * P1.
 Public review process for design documents

+#### 1.1 (LTS)

+* P0.
+Google uses only public APIs of Bazel
+* P0.
+Github is the primary code repository
+* P1.
+Support policy is defined regarding LTS release
 * P1.
 Bazel respects the standard for Debian packaging
 * P2.
 Bazel is in the list of Debian package for the next stable

 ## Previously released